Abdul-Baten-Chy/Abdul-Baten-Chy/README.md

 ![alt text](https://github.com/Abdul-Baten-Chy/Abdul-Baten-Chy/blob/main/git_banner.jpg?raw=true)

 Hello, I'm an enthusiastic learner venturing into the captivating realms of web development.
 Currently in the process of unraveling the mysteries of HTML, CSS, and JavaScript, with a dash of MERN excitement.
-I’m currently working on a project which is  Employee Management Software and building a portfolio.
+I’m currently working on a project which is  Tech Blog and building a portfolio.
 In this process I have a action plan to master the art of MERN stack.
 ## Technolgy I am exploring :

 ![My Skills](https://skillicons.dev/icons?i=nextjs,redux&perline=3)